Annie Sprinkle: Post-porn movement

+Annie Sprinkled coined the term "post-porn" to describe sexually explicit media that is experimental, conceptual, humorous, feminist, artsy, punk, and outside of mainstream porn aesthetics.

+In her one-woman touring show "Post-Porn Modernist" (1989–95), she performed Public Cervix Announcement, Sprinkle inserted a speculum into her vaginal canal to display her cervix to the audience in a playful, satirical celebration of the female body.
+Sprinkle has characterized her own art involving erotic and explicit imagery of the vulva and internal female anatomy as feminist activism.
+Sprinkle continued this medical discourse later in her career as well.
+After receiving her breast cancer diagnosis in 2005, Sprinkle made a collage with her radiation treatment plans, surgery photos, and old pin-up photos, juxtaposing the erotic breast with the medicalized breast.

 The post-porn movement is a counterculture body of scholarship and ideals that were developed within Europe and the USA.
 Within the post-porn movement there is a critical lens applied to corporations producing pornography and non-corporate pornographic content is instead valued.
-The post-porn movement also values the production of pornography which centres queer and gender diverse folks as well as questions the racialization and reliance on stereotypes found in the pornography industry.
+The post-porn movement also values the production of pornography which centers queer and gender diverse folks and questions the racialization and reliance on stereotypes found in the pornography industry.
 Sprinkle has contributed to the post-porn movement explicitly in her now retired show Post-Porn Modernist and implicitly through her artistic body of work which engages in critical reflection and parody.
-Sprinkle has also contributed to this movement by challenging who can be represented in porn and which bodies are sexual ones.
+Sprinkle has also contributed to this movement by challenging who can be represented in porn and which bodies are seen as sexual.